 The maturity amount will be transferred to the bank account mentioned by the depositor in the application form through National Electronic Fund Transfer/Real Time Gross Settlement modes only.
 The entire amount shall be transferred on the date of maturity of the deposit.
 In case of electronic account transfer bounce, the amount will be sent across to the depositor through cheque.

-Individual FD account- requesting for a change in his bank account Customer would need to submit a written application for the same, self attested.
-He also needs to submit a valid ID proof copy among with a cancelled cheque with his name printed (if not printed, then bank statement of the same account needed)
+Individual FD account- requesting for a change in his bank account Customer would need to submit a written application for the same, self-attested.
+He also needs to submit a valid ID proof copy among with a canceled cheque with his name printed (if not printed, then bank statement of the same account needed)

 0 -3 mths – FD cannot be withdrawn

 3 -6 mths – No interest is payable on the deposit.
-Only the principle is payable
+Only the principal is payable

 Yes, below are the special category rates applicable: